puppetlabs/ref_arch_setup/CONTRIBUTING.md

 ### Documentation

-* Add an entry in the [CHANGELOG.md](CHANGELOG.md).
-Refer to the CHANGELOG itself for message style/form details.
 * Make sure that you have added documentation using [Yard](http://yardoc.org/) as necessary for any new code introduced.
 * More user friendly documentation will be required for PRs unless exempted.
 Documentation lives in the [docs/ folder](docs).